conda/conda-libmamba-solver/docs/libmamba-vs-classic.md

 #### SAT algorithms

-Given a set of `MatchSpec` objects, `classic` will apply a multi-step, multi-objective optimization strategy that invokes the actual SAT solver several times:
+Given a set of `MatchSpec` objects, `classic` will apply a multistep, multi-objective optimization strategy that invokes the actual SAT solver several times:

 * [`conda.resolve.Resolve.solve()`][Resolve.solve] will optimize several objective metrics.
   In no particular order, some of these rules are: